-We acknowledge the financial support of the Accounting Research Center at the University of Chicago Booth School of Business and the Institute for Fraud Prevention.
+We acknowledge the financial support of the Accounting Research Center and the Fama-Miller Center at the University of Chicago Booth School of Business and the Institute for Fraud Prevention.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.